Ethical fashion brands target mass market

 Emmanuelle Leveque says she was driven to set up fair trade clothing brand Origines Nomades by her experience as a buyer for the mainstream garment industry in Bangladesh and India.

-“I was asking the supplier to work day and night and I realized you can’t ask people to work 90 hours a week when in France we work a 35-hour week,” Leveque said, modeling a hand-woven fitted jacket with embroidered edging made in Bangladesh that retails for 129 euros.
+“I was asking the supplier to work day and night and I realised you can’t ask people to work 90 hours a week when in France we work a 35-hour week,” Leveque said, modelling a hand-woven fitted jacket with embroidered edging made in Bangladesh that retails for 129 euros.